MathieuFortune/mathieufortune.github.io/about.md

 </div>
 <div class="content" markdown="1">
 * Sketching, designing user experience and developing front product catalog redesign
-* Co-development of "carreer" 1001pharmacies.com website
+* Co-development of "career" 1001pharmacies.com website
 * Sketching, designing user experience and developing checkout process redesign
 * Creating qualitative surveys, sketching and prototyping for the redesign of customer account
 * Analyze user testing, usability testing and measuring from checkout process
 * Perform A/B testing and set up UX metrics on checkout process
 * Building user stories, personas, task flows, use case and scenarios
-* Providing lighning takls about popularize dev concepts for the rest of the company
+* Providing lightning talks about popularize dev concepts for the rest of the company
 * Co-development a front assets bootstraping tool with Gulp
 * Development a i18n ready website functionality on Symfony 2
 * Designing and developing responsive newsletter's templates
-* Develop auto-generated responsive landings templates with Jekyll
+* Developed auto-generated responsive landings templates with Jekyll
 * Participate and animate UX workshops during MeetUp

 [Know more about my different projects](/){: .see-more .no-print}